 This is a follow up story for Hallow Inc..
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi there!
 My name is Alex Jones and I’m the CEO & Co-Founder of Hallow: a Catholic Meditation and Prayer App.
 The short story of the business is that I had fallen away from my faith - was an agnostic/atheist - and then discovered contemplative prayer & meditation and it changed my life.
 We built Hallow as a way to try to bring the peace and fulfillment that we discovered in prayer to as many people as possible.